Curriculum planning and assessment

 Teachers can use the Indicative Progress templates to support the development of their own descriptions of student progress based on their teaching and learning plans.
 This

-(docx - 59.11kb) ) identifies the steps involved for developing indicative progress descriptions.
+annotated example (docx - 59.11kb) identifies the steps involved in developing indicative progress descriptions.

 Assessment and reporting

 The Victorian Curriculum F–10: Revised Curriculum Planning and Reporting Guidelines provide advice for Victorian schools to develop whole-school curriculum plans and to report student learning achievement.
 Specific sectoral requirements related to curriculum provision and reporting are the responsibility of and published by the relevant sectoral authorities.